Transformation Office

 Progress

 SEPTA remains dedicated to serving as a responsible steward of public resources and fostering a culture of innovation and accountability.
 Through the E&A Program, SEPTA aims to position itself as a leader in the transit industry, delivering exceptional service to employees and the communities it serves.
-SEPTA recognizes that a combination of gradual improvements and large-scale transformations are critical to achieving the program’s goal of $102 million in recurring annual benefits.
-The second year of implementation has recognized $50.2 million in recurring annual benefits.
+SEPTA recognizes that a combination of gradual improvements and large-scale transformations are critical to achieving the program’s goals.

 SEPTA continued to make progress in rolling out technology to frontline peers in 2023.